AdobeDocs/journey-optimizer.it-IT/help/using/landing-pages/lp-forms.md

 1. Fare clic su **[!UICONTROL Crea predefinito modulo]**.

-1. Aggiorna il nome per recuperarlo più facilmente e aggiungi una descrizione, se necessario.
+1. Update the name to retrieve it more easily and add a description if needed.

    ![](assets/lp_create-form-preset.png){width=80%}

-1. Selezionare la **[!UICONTROL connessione in streaming]** da utilizzare per il modulo.
-Questo è l’endpoint di streaming a cui vengono inviati i dati al momento dell’invio del modulo.
+1. Select the **[!UICONTROL Streaming connection]** to use for that form.
+This is the streaming endpoint where data is sent upon submitting the form.

-   Per ulteriori informazioni sulla creazione di una connessione sorgente in streaming, consulta la [documentazione di Experience Platform](https://experienceleague.adobe.com/it/docs/experience-platform/sources/ui-tutorials/create/streaming/http){target="_blank"}.
+   Learn more on creating a streaming source connection in the [Experience Platform documentation](https://experienceleague.adobe.com/it/docs/experience-platform/sources/ui-tutorials/create/streaming/http){target="_blank"}.

    >[!IMPORTANT]
    >
-   >Per poter essere visualizzata nell’elenco a discesa, una connessione in streaming API HTTP deve soddisfare i seguenti requisiti quando viene creata in Adobe Experience Platform:
+   >For an HTTP API streaming connection to display in the dropdown list, it must meet the following requirements when created in Adobe Experience Platform:
    >
-   >* **Il tipo di dati** deve essere impostato su **XDM** (non dati non elaborati)
+   >* **Data type** must be set to **XDM** (not Raw data)
    >* **Autenticazione** deve essere **disabilitata** (connessione non autenticata)
    >
-   >Se la connessione in streaming non viene visualizzata nell’elenco, verifica che entrambe queste condizioni siano soddisfatte. <!--Learn how to [create a non-authenticated connection with XDM data type](https://experienceleague.adobe.com/it/docs/experience-platform/sources/ui-tutorials/create/streaming/http#create-a-streaming-connection){target="_blank"}.-->
+   >Se la connessione in streaming non viene visualizzata nell’elenco, verifica che entrambe queste condizioni siano soddisfatte. <!--Learn how to [create a non-authenticated connection with XDM data type](https://experienceleague.adobe.com/en/docs/experience-platform/sources/ui-tutorials/create/streaming/http#create-a-streaming-connection){target="_blank"}.-->

 1. Seleziona un **[!UICONTROL Set di dati]** da collegare al modulo.
 Qui verranno memorizzate e riflesse le risposte del modulo.
 Puoi digitare per cercare un set di dati specifico o selezionarlo dall’elenco.